 Acceptable residual income amounts are set by the federal government according to size of the loan ($79,999 and below or $80,000 and above), region of the country (Northeast, Midwest, South and West) and number of people living in the household.

 Though meeting both standards is ideal, every situation is different, and a number of mitigating factors may come into play.
-Should a DTI come in at over 41% or the residual income fall below the government-prescribed levels, underwriters will evaluate several other factors when considering whether to extend a VA home loan—for instance, a high DTI may be negated with a high residual income, or a low residual income may be negated with a low DTI.
+Should a DTI come in at over 41 percent or the residual income fall below the government-prescribed levels, underwriters will evaluate several other factors when considering whether to extend a VA home loan—for instance, a high DTI may be negated with a high residual income, or a low residual income may be negated with a low DTI.
 Other compensating factors may include:

 • Excellent credit over a long period of time